Deciding between living abroad in London vs Berlin? Find out the pros and cons of moving to Berlin vs London from expats!

 Not only does it save you money, but it’s also great for your health, an eco-friendly and sustainable way to travel, and often faster and more convenient than taking public transport.
 How many more pros do you need than that?

 The only con of this: bicycle theft!
 Oh yes, bike theft is rife in Berlin!

 According to the Berliner Zeitung, more than 28,000 bicycles are stolen every year in Berlin.
 And this is why we use bike sharing in Berlin.

 Want to try Swapfiets for yourself?
-Use our Swapfiets Discount Code and SAVE €7.50 on your Swapfiets subscription (Discount Code: WING SEE60863).
+Use this Swapfiets Discount Code and SAVE €7.50 on your Swapfiets subscription (Discount Code: OSAID76140).